y-z-zhang/parroting/README.md

 + The directory `data` includes test datasets used for benchmarks.
 + The directory `demo` includes a minimal demo of the context parroting model.
-+ The directory `benchmark` includes the benchmarks used in the accompanying paper.
++ The directory `benchmark` includes notebooks for benchmarking the context parroting model and the baseline models.

 ## Datasets